2026 Resolutions

 2- Take online art classes(s) and draw 365 hours

-If you want to get better you need to do focused training, you can’t just put in hours.
-Hours rapidly become meaningless without structure and they become very productive with guidance.
 There’s tons of online classes now by people with decades of professional experience and they can critique your work and give guidance so we’ll see what we do!
 I’ll also put in the time doing life drawing, travel sketchbook, social drawing and classes.

-3- Travel Thailand / Taiwan + France
+3- Travel ( Thailand - Taiwan, France )

 Thailand in Jan-March then France in July-September, hopefully overlapping with a few friends from Victoria!
 I will try to be more social when traveling, do more activities and spend more money.
 I have more money than I thought and nobody to spend it on and nothing I care about buying.
 What a horrible problem to have oh no.